22002525karthikeyan/TSA_EXP1B/README.md

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy
 2. Read the data using the pandas
-3. Perform the data preprocessing if needed and apply regular differncing,seasonal adjustment,log transformation.
+3. Apply regular differncing,seasonal adjustment,log transformation.
 4. Plot the data according to need, before and after regular differncing,seasonal adjustment,log transformation.
 5. Display the overall results.
 ### PROGRAM: